Find Profitable Prediction Market Trades

 asyncio.run(main())

 Even high-quality forecasts aren't enough to trade blindly.
 The value is in identifying promising markets where additional research is productive.
-For example, after identifying an FDA approval question as high-expected-value, you could follow up:
+After identifying a high-EV question (say, an FDA approval), the next prompt is usually a deeper dive:

 Research the FDA approval of Retatrutide further.